oubiwann/jlfe/README.rst

 **Under development**

-*Caveat:* the following are being tested only in the REPL; absolutely no effort has been made to ensure that they work when used and compiled in ``.lfe`` files.

 *Caveat:* for those coming from Clojure, note that even though the "dot" is part of the form (and not a separate form unto itself), it follows the ordering